Section 455 tax is payable in respect of directors’ loan accounts under certain circumstances.

 When is a P11D benefit payable?

 Tax may need to be paid on the loan at the official rate of interest.
-Furthermore, the company will need to pay Class 1A National Insurance at the 13.8% rate on the full amount of the loan.
+Furthermore, the company will need to pay Class 1A National Insurance at 13.8% on the full amount of the loan (2024-25 tax year).

 Similarly, if interest has been paid on the loan below the official rate, the discounted interest will be classed as a benefit in kind and should be reported in the P11D.
 In this case, tax may need to be paid in respect of the difference between the official rate and the discounted rate.